dwf/rescued-scipy-wiki/SciPyPackages/NumExpr.rst

 Credits
 -------

-Numexpr was initially written by DavidCooke_, and extended to more types by TimHochberg_.
+Numexpr was initially written by DavidCooke, and extended to more types by TimHochberg.

 See also
 --------